Ron8203/mipsProcessor/README.md

  Combination of gate-level, dataflow and behavioural modelling.

- So I have made this 32-bit mips processor using verilog the software that I have used here is Xilinx
+ So I have made this 32-bit mips processor using verilog the software that I have used here is Xilinx<br>

 Remarks: